Careers

 Careers Education and Guidance is an important aspect of the learning experience at Mill House School.
 Our careers programme enables our pupils to make informed decisions about their education and their future professional life in the world of work.

-Careers education and guidance at Mill House School is delivered through PSHE lessons, employability lessons, assemblies and additional activities with partner agencies, local colleges, local organisations and employers.
+Careers education and guidance at Mill House School is delivered through PSHE lessons, employability lessons, individual career interviews, assemblies, super learning days and additional activities with partner agencies, local colleges, local organisations and employers.
 The careers programme in school supports the curriculum for Key Stages 3 to 5.

 Our careers programme aims to allow all pupils to: